How to Show All Columns and Rows in a Pandas DataFrame

 In this story, I’m going to explain how to display all of the columns and rows of a Pandas DataFrame.
 I’ll also explain how to show all values in a list inside a DataFrame and choose the precision of the numbers in a DataFrame.
 And you can do it all with the same tool.

-5 Steps to Display All Columns and Rows in Pandas
+How to Show All Columns and Rows in a Pandas DataFrame

 I’ll be using the top 250 IMDB movies dataset, downloaded from Data World.
 The database has 250 rows and 37 columns.